 Julius Volz started a YouTube learning series for Prometheus with 5-15 minutes length:

-πŸ” The inner Dev
+π The inner Dev¶

 Things I want as SRE/DevOps from Devs is a great reminder for embracing visibility for services: Health state, restarts, failure patterns, exposed metrics, architecture, data flow, test coverage.
 We all can collaborate and make our lives easier!

-Debugging applications and tracing syscalls or open files with strace always has been my go-to on Linux.
+always has been my go-to on Linux.
 With the increased awareness of (e)BPF, using bpftrace is a new approach.
-There is a mention of an example to hook into the open syscall entry and exit, and provide details of all opened files.
+There is a mention of an example to hook into the open

 The Hacker News discussion about the new Web IDE Beta in GitLab brought my attention to a newly developed editor by the creators of Electron and Atom: Zed.
 It is invite only at the moment, macOS app first.
 Linux and Windows support is coming later before the 1.0 release.